datpt34/go-micro/README.md

   - Handle request
   - Call authentication service
 # 2. Authentication service
-  - Using postgres to store username and hashed password
+  - Using Postgres to store username and hashed password
   - Using bcrypt to hash and check password matches
+# 3. Logger service
+  - Call by another service only (Broker, Authentication)
+  - Using MongoDB to store log